teyc/gsl-net/README.md

         string SurName;   /* the family name or the surname of the contact, it may include hyphens */ Date   dob;       /* date of birth                                                         */

+## Skipping the last comma in a loop

+Let's say you need to generate some SQL statements that look like

+    CREATE TABLE foo (
+        bar INTEGER NOT NULL,
+        baz INTEGER NOT NULL,
+        qux INTEGER NOT NULL
+    )

+Getting rid of the last comma is a common problem.

+To solve this, we introduce an optional directive `?`.
+If it occurs on a line, then the final optional character is left out.

+    CREATE TABLE foo (
+    .for (var i = 0; i < fields.length; i++) {
+    .                                ?
+        ${fields[i]} INTEGER NOT NULL,
+    .}
+    )

 ## Include File directive

 GSL files can be refactored and `include`d